boscoh/pdbremix/index.html.md

 	> checkpdbremix

-Use the `-o` flag to get the config file for binaries to override (perhaps with exotic flags):
+Use the `-o` flag to get the binary config file to override (with exotic flags):

 	> vi `checkpdbremix -o`